 What is the League Against Cruel Sports?

-The League Against Cruel Sports is a registered charity (England and Wales No. 1095234) that brings together people who care about animals.
+The League Against Cruel Sports is a registered charity No. 1095234 (England & Wales) No. SC045533 (Scotland) that brings together people who care about animals.
 We were founded in 1924 and we campaign to end cruelty to animals in the name of sport.

 Are you a politically affiliated organisation?